Saraesabbagh/CV-1/README.md

 ## When i'm not coding
 - 🏃‍♀️ keen Runner (<a href="https://www.strava.com/athletes/105594035" target="_blank">Strava-Profile</a>)
-- 🏸  Avid squash and badminton fan, always looking for partners.
+- 🏸  Avid squash, padel and badminton fan, always looking for partners.
 - 🧀 🥪 Sometimes can be found running <a href="https://www.instagram.com/heartmeltstoasties/?hl=en" target="_blank">Heartmelts</a>- A Vegan Cheese toastie tent at festivals.
 (I am the master griller)
 - ⚽ Die hard Spurs fan (COYS!)